dnarain-astro/docs/astro/python-sdk.md

 The most important utility of a `Table` is that it can be passed into various `astro` functions as either an `input_table` or an `output_table`.
 An `output_table` automatically inherits the context of an `input_table`, meaning that you can create downstream data processing tasks using chains of `input_tables` and `output_tables`.

 In the following example, a SQL table is imported as a `Table` in the DAG instantiation.
-This `Table` can then be automatically passed to any `astro` function, including for processing as a dataframe, without any additional configuration.
+This `Table` can then be automatically passed to any `astro` function, including for processing as a DataFrame, without any additional configuration.

 ```python {10-12}
 from astro import sql as aql